-John Edmunds and Michael Thompson, each of whom satisfies the "independence" requirements of Rule 10A-3 under the Exchange Act.
-Mr. Edmunds currently serves on our audit committee as a member and the chairman.
-The board has also approved the appointment of Mr. Thompson on our audit committee, to be effective as of the effective date of the 2022 Registration Statement.
+John Edmunds currently serves on our audit committee as a member and the chairman.
+The board has approved the appointment of Michael Thompson on our audit committee, to be effective as of the effective date of the 2022 Registration Statement.
+Mr. Thompson satisfies the "independence" requirements of Rule 10A-3 under the Exchange Act.
 Our board has determined that Mr. Edmunds qualifies as an "audit committee financial expert."
 The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.